recolic/microsoft-intune-archlinux/README.md

 # Intune for Arch Linux

+> **This repo will stay outdated until it stops working.** Intune is already buggy and let's don't break it further!!

 You have two options to access MSFT resources on Arch Linux.

 1. Install level-1 & level-2, enroll your Arch machine.